chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 When it finishes, it will disappear from the queue.
 Press ``Ctrl-C`` when you want to stop the ``watch`` command.

+## Output from a job

+You may be wondering where the output from your job goes.
+When you type the `hostname` command at the terminal the output comes straight back to you, but a job cannot do this as you may not even be logged in when the job runs.

+By default, each PBS job creates two files based on the job script name; one with `.o` and the job ID appeneded and one with `.e` and the job ID appended.
+For the job we submitted above, with the script called `example-job.sh` and the job ID `319011`, PBS will create the files:

+- example-job.sh.o319011
+- example-job.sh.e319011

+These files contain the output that would have been printed to the terminal if you used the commands in the job script interactively rather than in a batch job.
+The `.o` file contains output to  *standard out (or stdout)*; this output is usually the output you expect when the command ran as expected (e.g. the name of the host from `hostname`).
+The `.e` file contains output to *standard error (or stderr)*; this includes any error messages that would have been printed (e.g. if the `hostname` command could not be found, this error would be in this file).

+It is usually a good idea to check the contents of the `.e` file to see if anything went wrong with your job (although, more often, people actually check the expected output and then only go and check for errors if something looks odd!).

 ## Customizing a job

 The job we just ran used all of the scheduler's default options.